spinnaker/dcd-spec/README.md

 * Stage looping.
 Need a way to loop over individual stages given a variable.
   I hesitate to add a `with_items` concept like what Ansible has, but can't yet think of a better solution.
-* Evaluate if we should refactor modules, stages, variables to use maps instead of lists.
+It's easy enough to put a stage's definition into a module, then define the repeated stages manually.
-* Examples
+* YAML Jinja output
-  * inheritance control
+* Fully formed, public templates in spinnaker-templates repo